Wymagin/Activity_tracker/README.md

 # Activity Tracker

-Activity Tracker is a web application for tracking activities.
-This project is built using Django and PostgreSQL, and is containerized using Docker Compose.
+Activity Tracker is a web application for tracking user activities and expenses.
+Built with Django, PostgreSQL, and containerized using Docker Compose.

 ## Prerequisites